LuxsAtHome/CISC-486---Group-20/README.md

 ## Core Gameplay

 ## Game Type
-Action FPS
+Action FPS.

 ## Player Setup
-In single player, you control the main character in a first-person view In online multiplayer, each player controls their own character and they fight amongst themselves
+In single player, you control the main character in a first-person view.
+In online multiplayer, each player controls their own character and they fight amongst themselves.

 ## AI Design